czech-radio/openmedia/README.md

 ## Description

-- Main features of this program is to archive and extract Openmedia XML rundown files.
+- The main features of this program are to archive and extract Openmedia XML rundown files.

-- Weekly production of Openmedia rundowns files tends to be lots of data (5 GB/week) With this program you can create zip archives from rundown files, such that files with same ISO week date are nested in one zip archive.
-Two types of archives are produced: ORIGINAL and MINIFIED.
+- Weekly production of Openmedia rundown files tends to be lots of data (5 GB/week).
+With this program, you can create zip archives from rundown files, such that files with the same ISO week date are nested in one ZIP archive.
+Two types of archives are produced: original and minimal.

-- Rundown files stored in both ORIGINAL and MINIFIED archives are renamed like `RD_05-09_Dvojka_Wednesday_W10_2020_03_04.xml`.
-The date and name of the week day in resulting filename is derived from XML time tag.
+- Rundown files stored in both original and modified archives are renamed, like `RD_05-09_Dvojka_Wednesday_W10_2020_03_04.xml`.
+The date and name of the weekday in the resulting filename are derived from the XML time tag.

-- Original archive named for example `2023_W49_ORIGINAL.zip` stores exact copy of original rundown files and after compression the size is reduced by factor of 10.
-2023_W49 stands for year 2023 and ISO week number 49.
+- The original archive, e.g., '2023_W49_ORIGINAL.zip', stores an exact copy of the original rundown files, and after compression, the size is reduced by a factor of 10.
+2023_W49 stands for the year 2023 and ISO week number 49.

-- Minified archive named for example `2023_W49_MINIFIED.zip` stores minified files.
-Minified files have removed blocks of XML data which does not store any meaningful value.
-The size of minified files is reduced after minification and compression by factor of ~30.
-Minified archive/files are much faster to process or download.
+- A minified archive named, for example, `2023_W49_MINIFIED.zip` stores minified files.
+Minified files have removed blocks of XML data that do not store any meaningful value.
+The size of minified files is reduced after minification and compression by a factor of ~30.
+Minified archives and files are much faster to process or download.

-- The xml rundown files are dificult to process and analyze the data they contain.
-So Next step is to extract, process and output useful data to csv (xlsx) table.
-The program contains various options for preprocessing, validation, transformation and filtering of data.
+- The XML rundown files make it difficult to process and analyze the data they contain.
+So the next step is to extract, process, and output useful data to a CSV (XLSX) table.
+The program contains various options for preprocessing, validation, transformation, and filtering of data.

 ## Installation